 In the final week or two of the season, the crowds of tourists dissolve and the resorts are ruled by locals.
 You can spot them a mile away, dressed up in costumes, cruising around in shorts and t-shirts, and having the time of their lives.

 Want to keep the party going?
-Though Park City Mountain and Deer Valley Resort both close for the season on April 16, just over the mountain at Snowbird winter can last into July.
-And for just $419, you can purchase a Spring Season Pass, valid for access to the Tram and all chairs April 1 through the end of the season.
+Though Park City Mountain and Deer Valley Resort both close for the season on April 8, just over the mountain at Snowbird the projected closing date isn't until June 10.

 Regardless of what ways you choose to have the best spring break on the mountain for you, make sure you stay hydrated and always put on sunscreen before heading out to explore!